Not everyone knows how to make the most of their pension because they are not money minded or don’t have the help of a financial adviser.

 In a nutshell, an investment pathway is one of four off-the-peg options offering help with what to do with the money remaining in your pot.

-You make the decisions depending on what your financial plans are for the next five years, while your pension provider manages the fund.
-The idea is you don’t have the hassle of choosing funds or shares to invest the rest of your money.
+You make the decisions depending on your financial plans for the next five years, while your pension provider manages the fund.
+You don’t have to choose funds or shares to invest the rest of your money.

 Your pension firm must offer the pathway option if you take your tax-free lump sum or flexible drawdown without consulting a financial adviser.